kjosib/glowing-chainsaw/README.md

 I've recently had a brainwave about how to implement [Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern) most auspiciously in Python.
-Since this package deals so heavily with tree-like structures, I'd very much like to see if the concept can clean up some bad code smells.
+Since this package deals so heavily with tree-like structures, I wanted to see if the concept can clean up some bad code smells.

+It turns out to feel quite a bit more cohesive.
+The mutual recursion is no longer scattered all over a class hierarchy.
+Or at least that's the direction it's going.
+The [static.py](src/cubicle/static.py) definitions are getting to be more about the actual static-structure of a -- well --- "class of reports" (analogous to how a computer-program represents actually a "class of computations"), while [dynamic.py](src/cubicle/dynamic.py) is growing a set of `Visitor` subclasses, each one of which are responsible for a specific analysis or traversal of a particular instance-report, filled with actual instance-data.
+It's a process, but it's one of refactoring and it feels like progress.

 One thing I dislike about the "core grammar" is that it's designed around stateful parsing.
 I did that, not because of any difficulty building passes